 - When you see tear gas, run like hell.

 - Don’t stand out in any way.
 If you have jewelry, hide it in your pockets.
 If you’re wearing a hat and no one else is, ditch it.
-If you’re wearing a shirt and everyone else is wearing t-shirts, get one too before you venture into the unknown.
+When everyone else is wearing t-shirts, get one too before you venture into the unknown.

 - Avoid eye contact, never show that you’re scared and walk as if you have a purpose.